How to Safely Make Your Dog Your First Mate

 You’re on a boat, but does your dog want to be there, too?

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 You’ve got your friends you vacation with, your friends you have over for watch parties of your favorite trashy TV show, and you have your camping friends.
 These are the people who know how to tie the trash bag high enough in the tree, who bring extra sunscreen and bug spray, and who know roasting two marshmallows at once is the way to go.
-These folks are all great choices to keep in your circle, but your real go-to camping buddy is your dog.
-But are they up for all the camping adventures, such as, say, canoeing?
+These folks are all great choices to keep in your circle, but at the end of the day, your real go-to camping buddy is your dog.
+But is your pup up for all the camping adventures, such as, say, canoeing?

 If you’re thinking about taking your dog along for an overnight canoeing trip, a little planning will ensure a safe and happy journey.
 Here are a few tips to help you plan your canoeing adventure.

 First, consider whether your dog will actually enjoy going out on a canoe.
 The truth is that not all dogs can be chill while in and around the water.
 Beyond that, will they tolerate the tedium of sitting in a boat, be at ease with the rocking, and sleep soundly in a tent?